Introduction

 - Tuning: Set 100ms for Redis, 50ms for DynamoDB, based on P99 metrics.

-- Monitoring: Track timeout rate (< 1
+- Monitoring: Track timeout rate (< 1%) with Prometheus.

 - Security: Secure timed-out requests with TLS.